Why You Should Not Use Magento

 This is part 2 of a two part series on Magento, in this first part we look at why you should not use Magento for your eCommerce website platform.

-I’ll be completely honest with you, 18 months ago it took me two or three attempts to get to grips with it, that’s slightly concerning as I would like to think I pick up things fast, very fast.
+I’ll be completely honest with you, two years ago it took me two or three attempts to get to grips with it, that’s slightly concerning as I would like to think I pick up things fast, very fast.
 I finally gave in when a client demanded that they needed me to know it, several hours later and many pints of coffee, I felt quite at home.

 There is a lot of hype around Magento, for the large part of it, its worthy, but Magento has several other aspects that you need to be aware of: